Promoting Nancy’s photography and educating the public about nature, photography, and God

 Here is an Earth-centric partial drawing of our solar system showing most of the details/numbers that one needs to consider in arriving at this answer.Solar System Diagram

-The above ignores details like the fact that the Earth’s axis of rotation is not the same as the axis of its orbit around the sun or the axis of the moon’s orbit around the Earth.
+The above ignores details like the fact that the Earth’s axis of rotation is not the same as the axis of its orbit around the sun.
+Nor is it the same as the axis of the moon’s orbit around the Earth.
 These factors affect the path of the eclipse across the Earth.
 Here is a map of the paths of all the total (and annular (defined in the following note)) solar eclipses crossing North America in this first half of the 21st century.

 To see the Note click here.To hide the Note click here.

-Because of the elliptical nature of the moon’s orbit, sometimes it seems larger than the sun and sometimes smaller (Based on the average distances shown in the second drawing (hidden in the previous note), the moon would be smaller).
-If the moon appears larger than the sun and completely hides it during an eclipse, it is called a total eclipse, and its path is shown in blue on the map.
+Because of the elliptical nature of the moon’s orbit, sometimes it seems larger than the sun and sometimes smaller.
+(Based on the average distances shown in the second drawing (hidden in the previous note), the moon would be smaller).
+If the moon appears larger than the sun and completely hides it during an eclipse, it is called a total eclipse.
+Its path is shown in blue on the map.
 When the moon appears smaller, the sun can peek out all around it, and it is called an annular eclipse.
 Those paths are shown in yellow.

 Paths of Solar Eclipses